punitarani/orle/README.md

 ---

-Mustly AI-Generated with Cursor using Claude Opus 4.5 Thinking with most plans available in ./.cursor/plans folder.
+Mostly AI-Generated with ChatGPT 5.2 Pro as the planner and orchestrator, Cursor (Claude Opus 4.5) for initial heavy-lifting and Codex CLI (GPT 5.2 Codex) for minor revisions.

-Punit Arani
+- Punit Arani